danielkong/parsekit/res/minimath.md

 That's a mouthful, but what it means in practice is that ParseKit offers you a great deal of flexibility and expressive power when designing your grammars, but also produces parsers which exhibit good (linear) performance characteristics at runtime.
 Also, the Objective-C code produced by ParseKit is clean, readable, and easy to debug or tweak by hand.

 The design of ParseKit has been heavily influenced by [ANTLR](http://antlr.org) and a [book by Stephen J Metsker](http://www.amazon.com/Building-Parsers-Java-Steven-Metsker/dp/0201719622).

 In this tutorial, I'll demonstrate how to use ParseKit to implement a small *"MiniMath"* expression language in an iOS application.
 When we're done, we'll be able to parse *MiniMath* expressions and compute and display the results.

-### Desginging the Grammar
+### Designing the Grammar

-First, let's design a ParseKit grammar for our *"MiniMath"* language. *MiniMath* should allow expressions like:
+First, let's define for our *"MiniMath"* language. *MiniMath* should allow expressions like:

     1            // bare numbers
     2 + 2 + 42   // addition (including repetition)